i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 You have successfully completed Part I of this course.
 You can now take a binary input and display it as a number humans can read.
 But what happens when we try to do math?
 In the next module, you’ll discover a critical flaw in our simple translator when we try to count past 9.
 You’ll learn about the hexadecimal system and how our modular design makes upgrading our system a breeze.

 ---
-### Key Terms (Module 3)

--   **7-Segment Display**: An arrangement of seven light segments that can be combined to display numbers and some letters.
--   **Active-Low Logic**: A design principle where the "active" or "on" state is represented by a LOW (unpowered) signal.
--   **BCD (Binary-Coded Decimal)**: A method of representing the decimal digits 0-9 using a 4-bit binary code.
--   **Decoder**: A circuit that takes a multi-bit binary input and activates a single, corresponding output line.
-Our decoder acts as an **Identifier**.
--   **Diode Matrix**: A grid of input and output lines where components (like our taps) are placed at intersections to create a programmable logic device, often used as a ROM.
--   **Encoder**: A circuit that takes a single active input line and translates it into a multi-bit coded output.
-Our encoder acts as a **Mapper**.
--   **Modularity**: The engineering practice of designing a system in independent, interchangeable components.
-This makes the system easier to design, test, and upgrade.
--   **ROM (Read-Only Memory)**: A type of storage where data is permanently programmed into the hardware's structure.
--   **Tap (Repeater/Torch)**: Our term for a connection that reads a signal from a bus line to control another wire.